Audiveris/audiveris/docs/_pages/main/sig.md

 Doing so, even rather low-quality interpretations, when well combined through supporting relations, may end up with acceptable contextual grade.

 * A negative relation represents a **mutual exclusion** between two Inter instances.
+Typically, two different interpretations for the same underlying glyph will compete with one another and will thus be linked by an _Exclusion_ relation.
-It tells that the two Inter instances cannot coexist in the final configuration, so at least one of them will disappear at some point in the transcription process.
+An exclusion tells that the two Inter instances cannot coexist in the final configuration, so at least one of them will disappear at some point in the transcription process.

+* A neutral relation is neither positive nor negative, it just conveys information between two Inter instances.
+For example a head-chord is an ensemble composed of one or several heads and often one stem.
+There is one _Containment_ relation between the chord ensemble and each of its heads members.
+If the chord has a stem, there is a _ChordStemRelation_ between chord and stem (beside a supporting _HeadStemRelation_ between each head and the stem).

 The image below shows a higher level of relation:
 * We can see two Inter instances (a treble clef followed by a 2-flat key) linked by a supporting _ClefKeyRelation_ instance.
 * This _ClefKeyRelation_ exists because the vertical positions (pitches) of the flat signs configuration in this key (B then E) are compatible with a treble clef.
-* If ever there was a competing bass clef candidate, there would be of course an _ExclusionRelation_ between the two competing clef candidates, and also another _ExclusionRelation_ between the bass clef and this key.
+* If ever there was a competing bass clef candidate, there would be of course an _Exclusion_ between the two competing clef candidates, plus another _Exclusion_ between the bass clef and this key (because the vertical positions of this key are not compatible with a bass clef).

 ![](../assets/images/clef_key.png)